-Aichi Targets that these actions help us to achieve: 1, 2, 4, 19 Sustainable Development Goals that these actions help us to achieve: 4, 8 general public Action Timeframe Actors/key partners Performance indicator Baseline Related actions 3.1.1.
+Aichi Targets that these actions help us to achieve: 1, 2, 4, 19

+Sustainable Development Goals that these actions help us to achieve: 4, 8

+Target 3.1: Enhanced appreciation general public of the valu e of biodiversity and eco system services amongst po olicy makers, stakeholders, local comm unities and the Action Timeframe Actors/key partners Performance indicator Baseline Related actions 3.1.1.
 Consult with local communities to develop actions and performance indicators to help achieve the objectives of this plan 2017-2021 DAH, Community Groups, Community Wetlands Forum, Irish Rural Link 1.
 Consultation with community groups Local communities are the ones who can most directly benefit from those ecosystem services 3.1.2.
-Enhance training, communication, cooperation and concerted action between relevant sectors in support of biodiversity conservation 2021 Civil society organisations, Academia and Research Institutions, museums, DAH, NBDC, BnM, IEN, local communities, The Heritage Council Establishment and delivery of courses at various NFQ levels accessible across the country Visits to natural heritage attractions Number of biodiversity-related day events and number of Irish people involved.
-Number of people surveyed through the Eurobarometer that have heard of term 'biodiversity' Number of local community groups involved in conservation projects No overall strategy or coordination
+Enhance training, communication, cooperation and concerted action between relevant sectors in support of biodiversity conservation 2021 Civil society organisations, Academia and Research Institutions, museums, DAH, NBDC, BnM, IEN, local communities, The Heritage Council 1.
+Establishment and delivery of courses at various NFQ levels accessible across the country 2.
+Visits to natural heritage attractions 3.
+Number of biodiversity-related day events and number of Irish people involved.
+4. Number of people surveyed through the Eurobarometer that have heard of term 'biodiversity' 5.
+Number of local community groups involved in conservation projects No overall strategy or coordination

-Target 3.1: Enhanced appreciation of the value of biodiversity and ecosystem services amongst policy makers, stakeholders, local communities and the general public Action Timeframe Actors/key partners Performance indicator Baseline Related actions 3.1.3.
-Raise awareness in private sector organisations of impacts and dependencies on biodiversity and ecosystem services 2017-2021 Private sector organisations, IFNC, IBEC, ISME, IFA, IOOA Biodiversity issues reported in non-financial reporting (CSR) Guidelines and support tools are available to inform private sector action Business in the Community Ireland (BITCI) is already working with the private sector on incorporating biodiversity into corporate decision- making.
+Target 3.1: Enhanced appreciation general public of the valu e of biodiversity and eco system services amongst po licy makers, stakeholders, local commu nities and the Action Timeframe Actors/key partners Performance indicator Baseline Related actions 3.1.3.
+Raise awareness in private sector organisations of impacts and dependencies on biodiversity and ecosystem services 2017-2021 Private sector organisations, IFNC, IBEC, ISME, IFA, IOOA Biodiversity issues reported in non-financial reporting (CSR) Guidelines and support tools are available to inform private sector action Business in the Community Ireland (BITCI) is already working with the private sector on incorporating biodiversity into corporate decision-making.
 Currently their biodiversity work is only available to their members 3.1.4.
 Build public awareness and communications training into Biodiversity Research so that scientists and other stakeholders are empowered to communicate their findings and perspectives to a wider audience 2021 Academia and Research Institutions 3.1.5.
 Support radio, TV, web-based and other media products that emphasise or are centred around showcasing biodiversity, its importance, and current or future challenges DAH 1.
 Number of media products centred around biodiversity "Ear to the Ground" produced by Independent Pictures EPA and DAH have part-funded a wide variety of media e.g. 'Living the Wildlife', 'Eco Eye' and 'Biodiversity in Our Wetlands' 3.1.6.
 Establish an island-wide Biodiversity Awards initiative where local, sectoral and educational projects or groups with a "biodiversity enhancement" focus compete for innovative prizes that will support their on-going work and provide a springboard for public awareness and participation 2018 British-Irish Council, DAH 1.
 Biodiversity awards initiative established The Tidy Towns Pollinator Award encourages Tidy Towns Groups to implement pollinator friendly actions in their towns and villages as part of the Tidy Towns competition run by HPCLG